 II.
 The price-tag based decision

 Let’s say that you are indifferent between WVD and RDS based on the technical reasons above.
 If your primary decision factor is based on cost, then how do you decide?
-That depends on whether the customer already owns a subscription to Windows 10 Enterprise under any of the Microsoft licensing programs mentioned above.
+That depends on whether the customer already owns a subscription to Windows 10 Enterprise.

 Scenario A: Customer already owns Windows 10 Enterprise subscription or is going to be licensing Microsoft 365 anyway